COVID FAQs update 21/10/2020

 What do I need to bring?

 Lessons include the hire of ski boots/snowboard boots, skis, snowboards and ski poles.
-Skis and boots are sanitised after every use.
+All rental equipment is sanitised after every use.

 Where can I get ready?